muzairkhattak/multimodal-prompt-learning/docs/RUN.md

 #### (2) Cross-Dataset Transfer
-We provide instructions to train MaPLe on imageNet using all 1000 classes and then evaluating it directory on new downstream datasets.
+We provide instructions to train MaPLe on imageNet using all 1000 classes and then evaluating it directly on new downstream datasets.
 We provide cross-dataset config for MaPLe: `configs/MaPLe/vit_b16_c2_ep5_batch4_2ctx_cross_datasets.yaml`.
 * Firstly, train MaPLe on imagenet in few-shot manner (for all 3 seeds).